rust-lang-nursery/futures-rfcs/task-context.md

   `resume`, a pointer could be passed through that interface.
 Otherwise, it would be necessary to pass the pointer through TLS when calling into generators.

+- The `task::Context::with_local` function can now likely be replaced by `HashMap`-like entry and accessor APIs.
+What should the precise API surface for accessing task-locals look like?